Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 Exemption: `MOVING_SURVIVALFLY`
 Better with: `[Moving] Morepackets` and `[Combined] Bedleave`

 SurvivalFly is the main check for player movement.
-It checks both horizontal and vertical moves.
+It checks both horizontal and vertical moves in/on all kind of mediums (water, air, etc...)

 | Option                              | Description |
 | :---------------------------------- | :---------- |